kavisha3012/flutter-exercise/05-switch/README.md

-## 0501- Write a program to print day of week name using switch case.
+## 0501-Write a program to check whether a number is positive, negative or zero using switch case.
-Test Data
+Test Data :
-Input week number(1-7): 2
+Input number: 23

 Expected Output:
-Tuesday
+23 is positive

 ## 0502- Write a program to find maximum between two numbers using switch case.